-HEALTHY HOOVES is a complete low-calorie, high-fibre feed for leisure horses and ponies, combining essential nutrients for healthy hooves with a light molasses coating.
-Healthy Hooves is approved by The Laminitis Trust.
+A nutritionally balanced, low-calorie, high-fibre feed for leisure horses and ponies, combining essential nutrients for healthy hooves with a light molasses coating.

 Combining fibre sources that are all low in starch and sugars, Healthy Hooves is ideal for promoting gut health.
 A comprehensive range of vitamins and minerals are included to complement those naturally occurring in alfalfa to provide a balanced diet for your horse or pony.